NHSDigital/fdp-react-design-system/docs/multi-format-docs.md

 ## Sources of Truth

 React SSR output is treated as the canonical HTML.
-Nunjucks macros are generated / updated to achieve *HTML parity* with the React version (enforced by macro parity tests + the HTML normaliser).
+Nunjucks macros are generated / updated to achieve *HTML parity* with the React version (enforced by macro parity tests and the HTML normaliser).
 Static HTML snippets are derived from SSR-rendering the React component with representative props and then normalising.

 ### Normalisation Rules